eway First time working with NEC4? Here's what you need to know

 The latest iteration of the model – NEC4 – was published by the Institution of Civil Engineers (ICE) in June 2017.

 The ICE described NEC4 as an “evolution, not a revolution”, so if you’ve previously used NEC3, the latest version won’t represent a huge learning curve.
-Still, there are a number of significant changes in NEC4, which it’s important to be aware of.
+There are a number of significant changes in NEC4, which it’s important to be aware of.

 Here’s what you need to know about NEC4 if it’s your first time using these contracts.